xeolabs/xeolabs.github.com/_posts/2013-10-28-scenejs-node-types.md

 The examples page also has [several examples](http://scenejs.org/examples.html?tags=customNodes) that show how to define and use node types.

-# Creating a New Node Type
+# Creating a new node type

 A class definition for a node type is provided to SceneJS as plugin script, which it will dynamically load on-demand the first time you try to instantiate it within your scene graph.